Trust-Machines/axelar_stacks_bridge/GAS_SERVICE.md

 Parameters:

 - `amount`: The amount of STX to pay for gas
-- `sender`: The address initiating the cross-chain call (must be the same as tx-sender)
+- `sender`: The address that will be recorded as initiating the cross-chain call (can be different from tx-sender)
 - `destination-chain`: The target chain for the cross-chain call
 - `destination-address`: The target address on the destination chain
 - `payload`: Data payload for the contract call